 The home working revolution has until now been more of an evolution, with small numbers migrating away from the office every year.

-Prior to the pandemic, a lot of our work came as a result of businesses expanding and moving to larger premises – that’s the key time when phone systems are upgraded.
+Before the pandemic, a lot of our work came as a result of businesses expanding and moving to larger premises – that’s the key time when phone systems are upgraded.

 However, we’re seeing a lot of companies that were planning an expansion or a move have put those plans on ice because home working is working so well for them.